-Join NAR as a student member!
-1 500 students have joined us already.
+Join Forskerforbundet as a student member!
+1 300 students have joined us already.

 Join the team – we are stronger together

 Forskerforbundet is the union for you if you are aiming to work within research, higher education and/or knowledge transfer both in the public and private sector.
 As a student member, you don't pay regular membership fees *), but you're still on par with the rest of us.
-We have a total of almost 23 000 members, of which 1 500 are students.
+We have a total of more than 23 000 members, of which 1 300 are students.

-*) From 2019, new student members pay a fee of NOK 250 as a lump sum.
+*) New student members pay a fee of NOK 250 as a lump sum.
 This fee is valid as long as you are a student.

 Who are we?